therohitpatwa/Linux/README.md

 # Ultimate Linux Guide

-This repository is created to serve as a revision notes for the YouTube course created by **Abhishek Veeramalla**(`iam-veeramalla` on GitHub) on his youtube channel - `Abhishek.Veeramalla`.

-Following topics are covered as part of the course and documentation.
+Following topics are covered as part of the  documentation.

 - Fundamentals of Linux
 - Linux vs Windows